hyperledger-labs/crypto-lib/libcrypto/docs/anoncreds-design.md

 ## API
 ### API V2
 #### Goals
-* Indy Crypto should have ability to work with large volume of Tails (can be larger rather RAM)
+* Crypto-Lib should have ability to work with large volume of Tails (can be larger rather RAM)
   *  should allow to calculate revocation witness on cloud agent with minimal disclosing sensitive data
 * API entities should be consistent with Indy Ledger transactions